nanma80/complex/README.md

 ruby generate.rb shape turning_axes [piece-only]

-where shape may be tetrahedron, cube, octahedron, dodecahedron or icosahedron
+where shape may be tetrahedron, cube, octahedron, dodecahedron or icosahedron, or any number no less than 3.
+If shape is a number, the shape is a 2D polygon with that number of sides.

-turning_axes may be face, vertex, or edge
+turning_axes may be face, vertex, or edge.
+If shape is a number, this parameter may be dropped.

 [piece-only] is an optional switch.
 If not given, the code will generate the permutation for both pieces and stickers.
 If given, it will only generate that for pieces.